 Hemp is also called Industrial Hemp or Agricultural Hemp.
 It’s a cousin of the Cannabis Sativa L plant, (aka-marijuana plant), but Hemp contains only trace amounts of THC - the psychoactive ingredient of the marijuana plant.
 Industrial (Agricultural) Hemp is immediately discernible from its cousin.
 Hemp grows tall and skinny and has been used for thousands of years to make rope, paper, and textiles, and its seeds to produce food, fuel, and medicines.

 Hemp Hearts come from the Industrial Hemp plant.
 Hippie Butter uses only Canadian Hemp Seeds, grown without the use of pesticides, herbicides, or any other toxic chemicals.
 The Hemp plant is drought-resistant and needs limited water.
 Hemp crops can grow immediately after harvest without a fallow period.

-As of this writing, in 2018, sixteen states in the US are beginning to grow their own Industrial Hemp plants, but they’re only in the beginning stages.
+As of this writing, in 2019, 24 states in the US are beginning to grow their own Industrial Hemp plants, but they’re only in the beginning stages.
 As their processing becomes more refined, Hippie Butter will procure locally sourced Hemp Seeds to manufacture its Hemp Seed foods and body care products.